 There are no age restrictions with medical cannabis and its use is available to the pediatric population.
 It is important that pediatric patients who use medical cannabis be supervised by a Licensed Medical Professional to ensure that the medication is used safely and to maximum efficacy.

-How can Apollo Cannabis Clinics Help?
+Apollo Cannabis Clinics can help

 Apollo Cannabis Clinic treats a wide range of pediatric patients and understands the sensitive nature of the pediatric population.
 We are one of the few clinics in Canada who work with pediatric patients and consider ourselves a family clinic.